AREEJ2019/Capstone_project/README.md

 - `Capstone_job_Posting.ipynb:`The iPython notebook containing all calculations, figures, and findings pertaining to the project.
 - `job_Posting.html:` html containing all calculations, figures, and findings pertaining to the project.
-- `nyc-jobs.csv:` A file containing all of the dates available for crime in Boston here is aschema and explanation of each varible in the nyc-jobs.csv file:
+- `nyc-jobs.csv:` A file containing all of the dates available for crime in Boston

+Here is aschema and explanation of each varible in the nyc-jobs.csv file:
 - `nyc-jobs.csv`
 - Job ID(ID):offer id
 - Agency(string): the type of Agencys that posting jobs ie DEPT OF ENVIRONMENT PROTECTION,NYC HOUSING AUTHORITY